-Figure 6.3.
+Figure 6-3.
 SSH authorization files (public keys) and the programs that use them

-6.1.1 SSH1 Identities
+6.1.1.
+SSH1 Identities

 An SSH1 identity is stored in two files.
 By default in SSH1, the private key is stored in the file identity and the public key in identity.pub.
-This key pair, which is kept in your ~/.ssh directory, is your default identity clients use unless told otherwise.
+This key pair, which is kept in your ~/.ssb directory, is your default identity clients use unless told otherwise.

 The .pub file containing your public key has no function by itself.
-Before it can be used for authentication, this public key must be copied into an authorization file on an SSH-1 server machine, such as ~/.ssh/authorized\keys for SSH1 or OpenSSH.
-Thereafter, when an SSH-1 client requests a connection to your server account using a private key as proof of identity, the SSH1 server consults your authorized\keys file to find the matching public key.
-[Section 3.4.2.2]
+Before it can be used for authentication, this public key must be copied into an authorization file on an SSH-1 server machine, such as ~/.ssh/authorized_keys for SSH1 or OpenSSH.
+Thereafter, when an SSH-1 client requests a connection to your server account using a private key as proof of identity, the SSH1 server consults your authorized_keys file to find the matching public key.
+[3.4.2.2]

-6.1.2 SSH2 Identities
+6.1.2.
+SSH2 Identities

 An SSH2 key pair, like its SSH1 ancestor, is stored in two files with the same relationship between their names (i.e., the private key filename plus .pub yields the public key filename).
 SSH2 key files are often named based on the key's cryptographic properties.
-For example, a 1024-bit, DSA-encrypted key is generated by default in the SSH2 files $id\dsa\1024\a$ and $id\dsa\1024\a.pub$ .
+For example, a 1024-bit, DSA-encrypted key is generated by default in the SSH2 files id_dsa_1024_a and id_dsa_1024_a.pub.